apm1467/aria2-offline/README.md

 ## Introduction

 Aria2-Offline lets you download files using your Linux server, so your local computer can be offline.
-Once download is finished, you can easily get the files from your server to your local machine.
+Once the download is finished, you can easily get the files from your server to your local machine.

 ## Features

 - Easy to install
 - Easy to use
 - Great download speed powered by [aria2](https://github.com/aria2/aria2)
+- Show remaining disk space of you server
+- Auto detect whether download is finished
 - You can change file names even when download is not finished
+- You can even start an offline download from you mobile phone

 ## Screenshots